 Other theorists, such as Sternberg, were more general in their outlook, suggesting that intelligence should be divided into three main areas – creative, analytical, and practical.

 Although these theories were used to improve school performance or measure students “abilities, the world needed a single number and standardized measure to represent intelligence.

 The first-ever intelligence test was developed by Francis Dalton, a cousin of Charles Darwin.
 He based his test on trying to determine whether differences in intelligence are due to the environment or whether they are due to one’s genes.

 However, this test had several disadvantages, and the test areas did not correlate with each other.

 Much later, Alfred Binet and Theodore Simon were commissioned to design a test for identifying “mentally subnormal” children in French schools, which was a ground-breaking development in the field of intelligence tests and remains the basis for it to this day.

 Mental age is the functioning age of a child or a person.
-That is, if a seven-year-old could pass all the things that a five-year-old child could pass, then his mental age would be considered five years, while his chronological age would be seven years; you will see later why this is important.
+That is, if a seven-year-old could only pass all the things that a five-year-old child could pass, then his mental age would be considered five years, while his chronological age would be seven years; you will see later why this is important.